cookie2/Final_Project_Programming/README.md

 			python3 -m spacy download en_core_web_sm
 	Warning:
 		I am not sure if the commands for Linux are correct.
-		Because i haven't test it.
+		Because I have not test it.
 	Mac OS:
 		press command + space bar and type in terminal. click the app icon to open a new terminal window.